Effects of Tryptophan

-For people who take in normal amounts of tryptophan through their diet, effects of tryptophan are usually positive.
-However, tryptophan supplements have been noted to produce effects that are both good and bad.
-The downside is that the bad effects can actually be serious, irreversible and even fatal.
-With this in mind, it's important to talk with your doctor or health care provider before taking tryptophan in supplement form.
+Taking in sufficient amounts of tryptophan through diet can result in positive effects on your mood.
+However, introducing tryptophan supplements on a regular basis, while potentially helpful, has been noted to produce side effects that can range from mild to severe.
+In addition, severe side effects can be irreversible and life threatening.
+With this in mind, it's important to speak with your physician or health care provider before taking tryptophan in supplement form.

 Positive Effects of Tryptophan